Skip to main content Skip to main content

 Construction Observation

-Owner’s Representative service per AIA B101 or EJCDC E-500.
+Our construction oversight services operate as Owner’s Representative per AIA B101 or EJCDC E-500.
 Periodic site visits, submittal and shop drawing review, RFI logging, pay application review, and punch list at substantial completion.
 This is contract conformance, not IBC Chapter 17 Special Inspection.

 • Submittal and shop drawing review